Download a printable PDF version of this guidance.

 - Prepare market and individual stands

-- Consider pre-packaging bags of fruits, vegetables, other items to limit shoppers' handling of food and to keep customers moving quickly along.
+- Pre-packaging bags of fruits, vegetables, other items to limit shoppers' handling of food and to keep customers moving quickly along.

 - Consider alternate locations that could allow drive through or pick up.